 Graph 3: Classification of impact studies by results

 Not all studies are publicly available.
-The following presentation shows therefore only an extract of undertaken impact studies.
+The following presentation shows therefore only an extract of undertaken impact studies (section in the Statistical Yearbook 2019).
+Short summaries on recent impact studies can be also found in the impact section of the Statistical Yearbook 2020.

 “[…] guaranteed firms receive an additional amount of credit equal to 7-8 percent of their total banking exposure.
 We also estimate a reduction of about 50 basis points in interest rates applied to term loans granted to guaranteed firms.”